-6 Conclusions
+7 Conclusions

-Combining traditional 3D model viewing with intuitive low-dimensional representations with anatomical context can ease navigation through the complex fiber tract models, improving exploration of the connectivity in the brain.
-We have presented two planar maps, point and path representations of tractograms, that facilitate exploration and analysis of brain connectivity.
-Both representations are essentially applications of abstraction and filtration concepts to tractograms.
-We achieve abstraction by simplifying and generalizing, both geometrically and topologically, fiber tracts with points and schematic curves in the plane.
+Combining traditional 3D model viewing and intuitive low-dimensional representations with anatomical context can ease navigation through complex fiber tract models, improving exploration of the connectivity in the brain.
+We presented two planar maps, point and path representations of tractograms, that facilitate exploration and analysis of brain connectivity.
+Essentially, both representations are created by applying abstraction and filtration on tractograms.
+We achieve abstraction by simplifying and generalizing fiber tracts with points and schematic curves in the plane.
 We create filtrations of tractograms by computing hierarchical clustering trees.
-These help create better abstractions as well as provide a multiscale view of data, which is important in reducing visual complexity and noise.
+These help create better abstractions and also provide multiscale views of data, which is important in reducing visual complexity and noise.
 We compare the two representations both qualitatively and quantitatively with help of experts.
-Results suggest that the 2D path representation is more intuitive and easier to use and learn than 2D point representation.
+Results suggest that the 2D path representation is more intuitive and easier to learn and use than the 2D point representation.
 We also introduced a novel way of making tractography data accessible by publishing neural maps online through a digital map framework.
 Our representation is conducive to such a geographic map interface by construction.
 This interface leads to new possibilities for enriching tractography datasets using the mass knowledge base available on the web.
 User feedback indicates that our web interface can be particularly useful for browsing unfamiliar datasets quickly, for analysis tasks that do not require fine selection and for sharing data in collaborative settings.